-So in this video, I will describe 3 mistakes doctors should avoid when joining a health plan.
+So in the above video, I describe 3 mistakes doctors should avoid when contracting with a health care plan.
 Knowing these mistakes will help you avoid the headaches that even highly intelligent doctors can prevent.
 In addition, avoiding these pitfalls will lead to less burnout, increase reimbursement, and better patient care.

 Mistake #1 – Sign contracts that pay less than what Medicare pays

 Doctors want to grow their panels and treat more patients.
 Physicians will often contract with as many payers as possible to jump start their income generation without paying close attention to contract rate, overhead expense, and patient demographic.

 A great way to avoid low ball insurance traps is to consider the population that doctors will be serving.
 Certain counties may have confined or more complex patients than others.
 This means, that providers may be required to dedicate more time with those patients.
 You should only sign contracts that make sense to your practice.
 Don’t sell yourself short by accepting the promise of high patient volumes without considering the value you bring to the insurance network.

 Mistake #2 – Agree to join a health plan that does not provide detailed population reporting